MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/about/work_in_progress.md

 ** In the Container you want to connect to **

 The following steps require either managing the Container using Docker or, when using PowerShell, specifying the `-RunAsAdministrator` switch when connecting to the Container.
+Please take the following steps in the Container you want to connect to.

 1. Obtain the Container's IP address